asset value value fund' what is

 More terms such as Net asset value (NAV) The value of a fund's investments.
 For a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge.
 For a closed-end fund, the market price may vary significantly from the net asset value.Net assetsThe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.Net benefit to leverage factorA linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.Net book valueThe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.Net capital requirementSEC requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.Net cash balanceBeginning cash balance plus cash receipts minus cash disbursements.Net changeThis is the difference between a day's last trade and the previous day's last trade.Net current assetsThe difference between current assets and current liabilities, also known as working capital.Net errors and omissionsIn balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.Net financing cost Also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield.
 Positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.Net floatSum of disbursement float and collection float.Net income in Dictionary N.

-Examples When the yield on a short-term security is higher than the yield on a long-term security, partially because high interest rates are creating a greater demand for short-term borrowing net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income definition.
+Examples Goods and services produced and consumed domestically that are not close substitutes to import or export goods and services net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income definition.

-Examples The difference in total post- and pre-merger market value minus the cost of the merger net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income explain.
+Examples In the case of default, the lender has ability to claim assets over and above what the limited partners contributed net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income explain.

-Examples A shift in the yield curve in which yields do not change by the same number of basis points for every maturity.
-Related: Parallel shift in the yield curve net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income what is.
+Examples An unconditional order or promise to pay some amount of money, easily transferable from one party to another net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income what is.

-Examples The difficulty of hedging one's human capital (the unique capabilities and expertise of individuals) and employment effort net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income meaning.
+Examples Securities that are publicly offered for the first time, whether in an IPO or as an additional issue of stocks or bonds by a company that is already public net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income meaning.

-Examples counter trading.
-Securities deal in which the quoted prices include commissions (i.e., OTC); looked at another way, the buyer and seller do not pay fees or commissions in addition to the print or net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income abbreviation.
+Examples A random variable that has a normal probability distribution net asset value (nav) the value of a fund's investments. for a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge. for a closed-end fund, the market price may vary significantly from the net asset value.net assetsthe difference between total assets on the one hand and current liabilities and noncapitalized long-term liabilities on the other hand.net benefit to leverage factora linear approximation of a number, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.net book valuethe current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.net capital requirementsec requirement that member firms and nonmember securities broker-dealers maintain a maximum ratio of indebtedness to liquid capital of 15 to 1.net cash balancebeginning cash balance plus cash receipts minus cash disbursements.net changethis is the difference between a day's last trade and the previous day's last trade.net current assetsthe difference between current assets and current liabilities, also known as working capital.net errors and omissionsin balance of payments accounting, net errors and omissions record the statistical discrepancies that arise in gathering balance of payments data.net financing cost also called the cost of carry or, simply, carry, the difference between the cost of financing the purchase of an asset and the asset's cash yield. positive carry means that the yield earned is greater than the financing cost; negative carry means that the financing cost exceeds the yield earned.net floatsum of disbursement float and collection float.net income abbreviation.

 • Dodano: